manikantachinthala/Restaurant-website/README.md

 # Restaurant-website
-click on the link below:
+click on this link to see the Website: https://manikantachinthala.github.io/Restaurant-website/
- https://manikantachinthala.github.io/Restaurant-website/